ex-d1a/discordthemes/README.md

 I didn't make some of the themes here, this is just a list of themes I have downloaded or made for my own purposes.
 Creators of themes that weren't created by me are listed in the .css files.

+To install, put the theme.css files that you want to use in your themes directory.
+The themes directory will be in AppData\Roaming\Vencord\themes if you're using Vencord, it is obviously different on BetterDiscord.
+Regardless of what client you're using though, there should be a button that just opens your themes directory when you click it somewhere in the settings.